-A report of the Estimated Actual Expenditures for last year's actions may be found in the Annual Update Expenditures Table.
+A report of the Estimated Actual Expenditures for last yea r's actions may be foun d in the Annual Update E Expenditures Table.

 Goal # Description 4 Develop and Implement policies and practices to support and retain effective and engaged employees.
-An explanation of why the LEA has developed this goal.

 Research indicates that employees that are engaged and supported at work are more likely to stay.
 They feel a stronger bond to their organization's mission and purpose and this reduces turnover that can be costly.
 Actions and metrics outlined in this goal are designed to support the District these areas.